-REPUBLIC OF KOREA: The Republic of Korea thanks the Secretariat for preparing documents W/GA/60/4 and takes note of the valuable progress made by the Standing Committee on the law of patents.
+REPUBLIC OF KOREA: The Republic of Korea thanks the Secretariat for preparing documents WO/GA/60/4 and takes note of the valuable progress made by the Standing Committee on the law of patents.
 We appreciate the constructive discussion held during the thirty-seventh session and support the Committee’s continued work on the five substantive agenda items.
 First, with respect to the patent quality, my Delegation welcomes the Committee’s increased attention to emerging issues arising from AI.
 We believe that discussion on matters such as AI-related inventorship, the use of AI in patent examination and patent quality issues, including divisional applications, are both timely and important.
 We hope these discussions will contribute to enhancing the quality, consistency and reliability of patent system worldwide.
 Regarding exceptions and limitations to patent rights, we recognize the value of exchanging information on national legal frameworks and practices, particularly where they serve legitimate public interests.
 At the same time, we believe that discussions in the SCP should continue to be fact-based and should reflect the diversity of national legal systems.
 In this regard, my Delegation remains cautious about any discussions that could be interpreted as promoting additional exceptions beyond those provided under our domestic legal framework.
 On patents and health, the Republic of Korea supports balanced discussion that take into account the interests and the perspectives from all Member States.
 We welcome the Secretariat’s continued work on publicly accessible patent status database related to medical products and health technologies as greater transparency can facilitate informed decision-making and international cooperation.
 With regard to the confidentiality of communication between clients and their patent advisors, we continue to believe that any future framework should be sufficiently flexible and fully respect the front national legal systems, in Korea relevant legislative amendments remain under consideration and the legal uncertainty, therefore, still exists.
 We also note that different approaches continue to exist among Member States against this background.
 We support the Secretariat’s continued analytical work and information sharing in this area.
 Finally, on technology transfer, we welcome continued discussion on practical experiences and the best practices including industry academia collaboration.
 At the same time, we believe that technology transfer should be promoted in a manner that preserves appropriate incentives for innovation.
 Discussions in this area should therefore maintain a balanced approach that supports both the effective dissemination of technology and the protection of the patent right.
 The Republic of Korea remains committed to engaging constructively in this work of the SCP and look forward to continued cooperation with all Member States.